 Men make up 25% of the student body while 75% of Romance Languages students are women.
-Romance Languages is studied the most in the Great Lakes region of the US.
+Romance Languages is studied the most in the Far Western US region of the US.

 The following is a list of the most popular colleges and universities in the U.S. for a Romance Languages degree, based purely on number of students graduated.